 - Comfortable upright positioning for young riders

-- Eye-catching design - fun, colorful graphics that wrap around the entire frame and colored rims
+- Eye-catching design - fun, colorful graphics and colored rims

 - Upright design not ideal for aggressive riders

 “Can we PLEASE go ride bikes??”
 There’s just something about Guardian bikes that kids love.
 From their fun and exciting graphics to their unique SureStop braking system, it’s never a surprise when a Guardian bike becomes our tester’s bike of choice.

 Following in the footsteps of its 20″ and 24″ big brothers, the Guardian 16″ was a hit straight out of the gate and offers a smooth and comfortable ride, especially for beginning riders.
 Built on a lightweight frame with a low center-of-gravity design and complemented with upright handlebars, the Guardian 16″ is easy to balance and easy to maneuver.

 With a semi-upright body position and no-coaster brake, Guardian’s 16″ bikes are a great choice for both first-time pedal bike riders as well as experienced riders looking for a great quality bike for riding around the neighborhood.

 Guardian recommends their 16″ bikes for kids ranging from 40″ to 46″ in height.
 We tested the bike with kids ranging from 42″ to 47″ tall and found the bike to be the best fit for kids 42″ to 45″ tall.
 Experienced pedal bike riders 40″ to 41″ tall will also fit on the bike, but they will need to rely solely on the brake lever to stop the bike as they won’t be able to reach the ground with their full foot.
 Both lines of Guardian 16″ bikes are also not compatible with training wheels, so kids under 40″ will not fit on the bike.